netsecuritylab/mqtt/README.md

 # MQTT fuzzer

-This is the source code for the MQTT fuzzer that we used in our paper *Di Paolo, E., Bassetti, E., & Spognardi, A. (2021).
-Security assessment of common open source MQTT brokers and clients.*
+This is the source code for the MQTT fuzzer that we used in our paper [*Di Paolo, E., Bassetti, E., & Spognardi, A. (2021).
+Security assessment of common open source MQTT brokers and clients. @ ITASEC21: Italian Conference on Cybersecurity, April 07–09, 2021, Online*](http://ceur-ws.org/Vol-2940/paper40.pdf)

 ## Requirements